elichu/Blockchain-DotNet/README.md

 # Blockchain-DotNet
-Simple Blockchain implementation with C# and .NET 6
+Simple Blockchain implementation with .NET 6

 ### Elements of a Blockchain